oxsecurity/megalinter/lib/README.md

 # Super-Linter Library

+**Files in this folder are not used by Mega-Linter, but kept to remain up to date with the base of the hard-fork**

 ## Main script

 The file `linter.sh` is the main script that is called for the process and loads all other scripts as functions.